ascherer/cwebbin/README.md

 debbuild -bi SPECS/cwebbin.spec --with texlive
 ```
 you receive a small tarball `cweb-texlive.tar.gz`, which should be extracted in
-texlive's source directory `texk/web2c/cwebdir`. this tarball contains
+texlive's source directory `texlive-source` (or the subversion equivalent).
-`*-w2c.ch` files that modify the original cweb sources for the texlive
+this tarball contains `*-w2c.ch` files that modify the original cweb sources
-ecosystem.  additionally, it contains language catalogs, tex macros, and cweb
+for the texlive ecosystem.  additionally, it contains language catalogs, tex
-include files.
+macros, and cweb include files.